Sybil Penn: Smallpox and the Sidney connection

+As a New Year's Day gift in January 1562, "Mrs Penne" gave Elizabeth I a pair of "silk knytt hose".
+These were perhaps knitted silk stockings.

 Sybil Penn died on 6 November 1562, probably from an outbreak of smallpox at this time.
 Queen Elizabeth and Mary Sidney were seriously ill but recovered.
 Elizabeth was ill at Hampton Court between 10 and 20 October.
 William Cecil noted the queen's illness under the date 4 October 1562.

 Historians seem to have been confused about Mrs Penn's identity due to letters of recommendation to Cromwell from William Sidney on behalf of members of the Sidney family hoping to serve in Edward's household.
 Mary Sidney's husband Henry Sidney later wrote that his mother (Anne Pakenham d.
 1544) had been Prince Edward's governess, a near kinswoman his nurse, and a maternal aunt had been Edward's "dry nurse", in the years when the prince "remained in woman's government" before starting with a schoolmaster.
 Sybill Penn may have been the maternal aunt described as the "dry nurse", invited to serve in the prince's household as a connection of William Sidney.

 Mary Sidney gave Elizabeth a pelican jewel as a New Year's Day gift in 1573, possibly as a reproach for Elizabeth's perceived ingratitude for nursing her in 1562 when she had smallpox.
 Elizabeth, apparently indifferent to this gesture, soon gave the pelican brooch to Sidney's sister, the Countess of Huntingdon.